1st Year

 To keep your child safe:

-• Do not hang pacifiers or toys around your baby’s neck and avoid hanging them from long strings above his bed.
-They can come loose and get tangled around his neck.
+- Do not hang pacifiers or toys around your baby’s neck and avoid hanging them from long strings above their bed.
+They can come loose and get tangled around their neck.

 Buy toys that are washable.
 Children suck and chew on toys, so the toys should be easy to keep clean.
 Regularly check to see that the toys are not broken or about to break.
 Use the safety straps on an infant seat and keep it on the floor, away from steps and other dangers.
 Your baby is now strong enough to wiggle out of an infant seat and tip it over.